adpopescu338/api-uni/README.md

 ## What's next?

-#### Custom graphql directives

-I tried adding 2 custom directives `@authenticated` and `@sysadmin`, but for some reason the request is never reaching the resolver.
-I spent a few hours trying to debug, then I preferred to move on.
-I'll get back to it if I have more time.

 #### Prisma and graphql

 It feels a bit weird to kinda duplicate definitions in the schema.prisma and the graphql schema, so if I have any time I'll explore this interesting library: https://prisma.typegraphql.com